jacksonmagas/Othello/README.md

    1st param - SideLength.
 It must be at-least 3 or above and it must be even number for SQUARE board type.<br/>
    2nd param - BoardType.
 Valid values are HEXAGON, SQUARE.<br/>
 5. SquareModelTests class is added to ensure that all possible horizontal, vertical and diagonal valid moves are validated.
 It is also validating the invalid arguments.
+6. Visualizing Square Reversi (i.e. Level 2) is implemented using SquareMainPanel and SquareReversiView.
+   It is implemented to support both HEXAGON and SQUARE boards views based upon type of board created.
+7. Controlling Square Reversi (i.e. Level 3) is implemented.
+   It is implemented to support both HEXAGON and SQUARE boards.
+8. Strategic Square Reversi (i.e. Level 4) is implemented.
+   It is implemented to support both HEXAGON and SQUARE boards.